getgauge/docs.gauge.org/faqs.rst

 VSCode
 ------
-Why are some functionalities not working?
+Why are some features not working?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you notice that any of the documented functionalities (ex. goto definition, codelense of implementation files, find usages) are not working then make sure the required language runner is installed, by running ``gauge version``.
+If you notice that any of the documented features (ex. goto definition, codelense of implementation files, find usages) are not working then make sure the required language runner is installed, by running ``gauge version``.
 If not installed, install using ``gauge install <plugin_name>``.